-Bureau of Consumer Protection Official Website — One department of the FTC is the Bureau of Consumer Protection.
-This department stops unfair, deceptive, and fraudulent business practices.
-Here is a link to their site for more information.
+Bureau of Consumer Protection Official Website — As a division of the FTC, the Bureau of Consumer Protection collects complaints, investigates, and sues companies for unfair, deceptive, and fraudulent business practices.
+Learn more about their important work.

 Consumer Financial Protection Bureau (CFPB)

 Consumer Financial Protection Bureau Official Website — The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 established the CFPB.
 This regulatory agency oversees financial products and services, enforcing laws and educating consumers.
 Visit the CFPB website for all sorts of invaluable information.

 How to Submit a Complaint to the CFPB — If you are having a problem with a financial product or service, submit a complaint to the CFPB.
 Here's how.

 How to Use the CFPB Consumer Complaint Database — Before you apply for a loan or credit card, search for the company in the CFPB's consumer complaint database.
 You can also search for complaints about credit reporting, credit repair, debt collection, and more.

 Free Credit Score Initiative — Unlike credit reports, the law does not require that credit scores be provided for free.
 Thus, the importance of the CFPB's free credit score initiative, encouraging credit card issuers to provide credit scores to their customers.